0 Part Course |

 Schemes of Arrangements, Restructuring Plans & Chapter 11

-Learn the key legal and commercial issues of Schemes of Arrangement, Restructuring Plans and Chapter 11
+Master the key legal and commercial issues in Schemes of Arrangement and Restructuring Plans, with an introduction to Chapter 11 and its relevance in cross-border restructurings

 London Eye Ferris wheel against the background of the River Thames and Big Ben at distance